onflow/flow/flips/20220503-interaction-templates.md

 Consumers such as wallets or applications can verify Interaction Template Audits produced by entities they trust.
 If verified, the consumer can then have greater confidence in the correctness and security of the Interaction Template it corresponds to.

-Here is an example of some Interaction Template Audits:
+Here is an example of some `InteractionTemplateAudit`:

 ```javascript
 {